OpenVidu/openvidu.io-docs/docs/advanced-features/ip-cameras.md

   }
 }
 ```
 - **[webrtcConnectionCreated](reference-docs/openvidu-server-cdr/#webrtcconnectioncreated){:target="_blank"}** event fot the new IP camera stream.
-It is actually an RTSP stream and not a WebRTC stream, but for the shake of compatibility the name of the event will remain the same for now. `videoSource` property is set to `IPCAM`.
+It is actually an RTSP stream and not a WebRTC stream, but for the sake of compatibility the name of the event will remain the same for now. `videoSource` property is set to `IPCAM` and there are new properties specific to IP cameras.
 ```json
 {
   "webrtcConnectionCreated": {